 - Premature death.

-For most, these potentially “serious” complications will never materialize.
-However, it’s important to keep in mind that it’s always a good important to maintain a close working relationship with your doctor so that he or she can monitor your condition and take any necessary steps should it appear that your WPW syndrome is becoming more of a serious condition for you.
+Fortunately, for most, these potentially “serious” complications will never materialize.
+However, it’s important to keep in mind that it’s always important to maintain a close working relationship with your doctor so that they can monitor your condition and take any necessary steps should it appear that your WPW syndrome is becoming more of a severe condition for you.

 First…

 If you think you have a medical issue, don’t use the internet to try and diagnose yourself.
-After all, if you do and your correct, you’re still going to need to see the doctor, and if you’re wrong, the time you spend being your own doctor could really cause great harm to yourself!
+After all, if you do and you’re correct, you’ll still need to see the doctor, and if you’re wrong, the time you spend being your doctor could cause significant harm to yourself!

 Second…